ernie-bernie/Mood-of-the-Room/Alpha/README.md

 - Use user feedback to improve future predictions

 ## Versions
-- Alpha - A program that uses data that was previously given to find which one(s) best fit the current data(what is currently going on in the room(No clear method to find that yet)
+- Alpha.00 – A program that uses previously collected data to infer the current state of the room (what is currently going on in the room), right now, there is no clear method to find that yet
 - Alpha.01 – Basic nearest-point classification.
 Finds the nearest neighbor on a graph, then uses that mood
 - Alpha.02 – Instead of comparing only one point, it will compare with many points and use data voting to find the best mood
-- Alpha.03 - I will average three data points taken in a row to reduce noise and smooth out the data(This could pose a problem such as if someone turns off a light last second)
+- Alpha.03 - I will average three data points taken in a row to reduce noise and smooth out the data (this could pose a problem such as if someone turns off a light last second)
 - Alpha.04 - I will now use a WEIGHTED average of points in a specific window.
-This ensures that the data is basically noiseless, and will make it so that sudden changes dont ruin the data
+This significantly reduces noise, and will make it so that sudden changes don't ruin the data
--

 ## Starting Problems & Limitations
 - Mood labels are subjective